RobinCheptileh/smartfileapi/README.md

 # Smartile-api

-This is fully featured ruby api wrapper implementation for the SmartFile API
+This is a fully featured ruby api wrapper implementation for the SmartFile API

 ## Installation